 I would bet that most of your group’s members know the Table of Contents at the beginning of their Bibles is not Scripture, but I would also bet that most of your members have never considered why they believe their Bible’s Table of Contents is correct.
 Is this not an important topic?
 If you believe the words within the Bible are there as your sole religious authority, then should you not be prepared to make a reasonable defense to any one who calls you to account for the hope that is in you (1 Peter 3:15)?

 Your group’s argument is that the Bible’s contents—the New Testament specifically—are self-authenticating.
 As evidence for its claim, it presents several verses that have already been established as inspired by the Catholic Church; its argument begins with an already-established canon.
 Put differently, its starting point alone proves that “Bible-only” Christianity cannot establish the canon!
 It is no different than insisting a tiger must have stripes because tigers have stripes.
 Nonetheless, I will present each stripe Protestant apologists typically present, and then show how each verse does not support their theory of a self-authenticating canon.
-I will show you how such verses actually prove that the canon is not self-authenticating and that an extra-biblical source was (and is) needed to provide Christians with an accurate canon of Sacred Scripture.
+I will show you how such verses actually prove the canon is not self-authenticating and an extra-biblical source was (and is) needed to provide Christians with an accurate canon of Sacred Scripture.
 The verses are:

 - 2 Peter 3:15-16